 Each year the national Shop Small movement and Small Business Saturday (historically the Saturday after Thanksgiving) encourage shoppers to spend some of their holiday dollars at local businesses.
 This year’s quarantine has been incredibly tough for small businesses and it would be a shame to limit our business to a single day.
-Though they’ve adapted their business models by offering curbside pickup, outside dining, online ordering and more, many Staunton businesses have been doubly challenged by August’s devastating floods.
+Though they’ve adapted their business models by offering curbside pickup, outside dining, online ordering and more, many Staunton businesses have been doubly challenged by the devastating floods in August 2020.
 Shopping locally helps keep the doors open and people employed.

 Read on for a roundup of the independent shops you’ll find in Staunton’s quaint and bustling downtown.
 Our shops and galleries continue to follow Covid guidelines and many offer online ordering.
 To sweeten the deal, the city of Staunton has waived parking fees in the Johnson Street garage and the Wharf parking lot from November 27 through December 28!
 Shop local, support the community and take advantage of the high-quality goods and personal services our merchants offer.